World Book Capital: Buenos Aires 2011

-The World Book Capital programme during the year 2011 was held in Buenos Aires in Argentina.
+The World Book Capital programme during the year 2011 was held in Buenos Aires, the capital of Argentina.
+The city was chosen for the quality and variety of its proposed programme as well as for the consolidated strategy on which it is based.
 The project unit "Unidad de Proyectos Buenos Aires Capital Mundial de Libro" was created especially for the occasion and was run by Luciana Blasco.

-The three pillars of the Buenos Aires 2011 World book Capital were:
+The three pillars of the Buenos Aires 2011 World Book Capital were: